 Consider yourself lucky.
 It’s not easy to find a traditional Italian recipe that calls for pasta where you can just *poof* make it disappear and still have said recipe be delizioso.
 Thankfully “Pasta e Ceci” is just as delicious as “Ceci.”

-While it may be the “Jan” to Minstrone’s “Marsha” in the States (I blame Campbell’s.
-I’ve definitely never seen it in the red and white can.), this hearty, chunky veggie-laden soup really only boasts a couple differences that completely change the game.
+While it may be the “Jan” to Minestrone’s “Marsha” here in the States (I blame Campbell’s.
+I’ve definitely never seen it in the red and white can), this hearty, chunky veggie-laden soup really only boasts a couple differences that completely change the game.
 First on deck – chickpeas instead of white (cannellini) beans; second – the addition of leafy greens.

 How to Make Chickpea Soup